Well Water Home Insurance: Does Your Policy Cover the Pump & System?

 Home Warranties for Well Pumps

 A home warranty is a separate service contract (not an insurance policy) that covers mechanical and electrical failures of home systems.
 Several major providers offer well pump add-ons that cover repair and replacement costs.
-Coverage limits typically range from $500 to $1,500 per term, which may not fully cover a deep well pump replacement.
+American Home Shield, for example, pays up to $1,500 per contract term for well pump repair or replacement.
+Given that most 2026 pump replacements exceed this limit, a warranty may not fully cover a deep-well pump replacement.

 Coverage Comparison: Standard Policy vs. Endorsements